nvda-es/devguides_translation/original_docs/spladdoninternals.md

 For SPL encoder family (including AltaCast):

-* When you press F9 to connect, NVDA does the following:
+* When you press Control+F9 to connect all encoders, NVDA does the following:
 	1. Locates "connect" button, and if it says "Connect", clicks it (obj.doAction).
 	2. Moves focus back to the entry (self.SetFocus).
 * To disconnect, press TAB until you arrive at "Disconnect" button and press SPACE.